konveyor/enhancements/enhancements/crane-2.0/transformations.md

 the file, internal to the package.
 We will add a versioning system for this file and internally to this package

-##### pkg/apply
+##### apply

-A package responsible for applying a transformation, defined as a byte array, to create a new byte array that a user can use.
+A package responsible for applying a transformation defined as a byte array, to create a new byte array that a user can use.
 The user is responsible for what to do with the new byte array that will be valid yaml.